 The building, rather than the food, is the main appeal of Építészpince, a no-frills restaurant set on the ground floor of a stunning pre-war mansion in Budapest's Palace Quarter.
 Take some time to absorb the view from the interior courtyard: ivy-covered facade, inlaid stone patterns, symmetrically curved staircases.
 Today the building is home to the Chamber of Budapest Architects.

-Most locals come here for the low-priced, two-course weekday lunch prix fixe (€4), usually consisting of a soup and a main dish.
-The eclectic crowd includes librarians from the nearby Ervin Szabó Library, architects (today the building is home to the Chamber of Budapest Architects), and retired regulars.
+Most locals come here for the low-priced, two-course weekday lunch prix fixe (€5), usually consisting of a soup and a main dish.
+The eclectic crowd includes librarians from nearby, architects, and retired regulars.
 After your meal, take some time to roam around this tranquil neighborhood.
-Be sure to take a peek inside the Szabó Ervin Library around the corner, where the 4th floor features the original furnishings of yet another grand pre-war mansion (you will need to quickly check in at the reception and pay a €1 admission).
+For example, you could peek inside the Szabó Ervin Library around the corner, where the 4th floor features the original furnishings of yet another grand pre-war palazzo (you'll need to quickly check in at the reception and pay the €1 admission).

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.